These 8 Charts Will Help You Compare Fast Food Calories

 The same goes for milkshakes.
 While none of these restaurants’ milkshake options are technically a healthy choice, there is a little of calorie variance to consider when deciding where to splurge.

 While it’s important to build in those little splurges to help keep yourself from getting entirely off track, not every day can be a splurge day.
 Opting for a healthy side is an easy way to ‘healthify’ your meal when eating out.
-All of the fast food restaurants we looked at have many healthier alternatives to french fries.
+All of the fast food franchises we looked at have many healthier alternatives to french fries.

 While evaluating these menus, we looked at the highest calorie menu item and the percentage of menu items over and under 500 calories.
 This helped us gain a better perspective on the overall healthiness of these fast food restaurants.
 As you can see, Subway leads the pack with the most lower calorie menu options.